Datomic/datomic-tutorials/todo-app/part-1/todo-app/README.md

    ["life" [17592186045425 17592186045429 17592186045428 17592186045427]]]
   ```

-  The difference is `(vec ?items)` which is grouping all of the items of a list.
-Also the items are numbers and that is because we are just pulling the reference number to the entity (eid), if we want to get the attributes of the Item we need to ask that explicitly.
+  The difference is `(vec ?items)`, which is grouping all of the items of a list.
+The items are also numbers, which is because we are just pulling the reference number to the entity (_eid_).
+If we want to get the attributes of the Item, we need to ask for that explicitly.

   **Get lists + items using pull**